 First you purchase your tickets online and pay.
 Enter all your names of those in your party.

 Then, reserve your day.
-These are two separate actions, If you plan any special events (like Savi‘s workshop) it’s a good idea to reserve that date & time first - before you reserve your day.
+These are two separate actions, If you plan any special events (like Savi‘s Workshop) it’s a good idea to reserve that date & time first - before you reserve your day.
 While Josh‘s birthday was in January, February 25 was the first day available to book the build your light saber event.
-Also, I had specific places I had hoped to eat at and I could not even get a reservation at those places one month in advance.
-So while the crowd is less, they are still lining up to get in for months.
+Also, I had specific places I had hoped to eat, and I could not even get a reservation at those places one month in advance.
+So, while the crowd is less, they are still lining up to get in for months.
 February 25th it was!
 I went with the first available time that would allow us to build our sabers.
 Honestly, it all worked out great.